Can I learn how to sleep like a log?

-Don’t go to bed with your mobile phone
+Don’t go to bed with your mobile

 Other habits can affect our sleep negatively.
-Like coffee, alcohol, tobacco – or using your mobile phone or laptop in bed.
+Like coffee, alcohol, tobacco – or using your mobile or laptop in bed.

-The thing with mobile phones and laptops is the light that they radiate.
+The thing with mobiles and laptops is the light that they radiate.
 This blue light tricks our bodies to think it’s time to wake up which makes falling asleep harder.
 The artificial light (or any kind of light) stops the release of melatonin which is the natural hormone designed to make us tired.

 What about coffee.
 And smoking?

 The caffeine in coffee is well-known to make sleep more difficult.
 Even a single cup of coffee in the afternoon might be enough to make it virtually impossible to fall asleep.
 Alcohol, on the other hand, relaxes your body and slows down your nervous system.
 Good, right?
 No. Because your body may have to spend the entire night dealing with the negative effects of alcohol.
 So instead of getting a fair chance to rest, it has to work.
-Since alcohol also relaxes your throat muscles, it makes you more prone to snoring.

 It is also known that smokers have a harder time falling asleep and staying asleep.
 The nicotine in tobacco affects your body in many ways.
 Like alcohol, it also tends to prevent your body from total relaxation.